 The PULs are intended to permeate the curriculum.
 That is, general education at IUPUI does not end with introductory courses, but extends from freshman year to graduation.
 All students should have multiple opportunities to practice the skills embodied in each PUL and should attain increasing levels of competence as they progress toward graduation.
-To ensure that this happens, every course, beginning at the introductory level, should engage students with one or more of the PULs.
+To ensure that this happens, every undergraduate course, beginning at the introductory level, should engage students with one or more of the PULs.
 The 1, 2, or 3 PULs emphasized in a given course will be identified by the academic unit responsible for it and those PULs will be listed with that course in the IUPUI course catalog.
-A curriculum map (see Attachment A) can assist faculty responsible for a given program in spotting gaps and ultimately in ascertaining that each PUL is represented several times.
-Using the methods described below, each department will develop a multi-year plan for assessing student learning of the PULs in every course offered by the department.
+A curriculum map (see Attachment A) can assist faculty responsible for a given program in spotting gaps and ultimately in ascertaining that each PUL is represented several times and at various levels in a student's program.
+Using the methods described below, faculty in each academic program, or student major, will develop a multi-year plan for assessing student learning of the PULs in every course offered by the unit.

-Each instructor will determine the effectiveness of each student in demonstrating the knowledge, skills, and abilities associated with each PUL emphasized in her/his course.
+Each instructor will determine the effectiveness of each student in demonstrating the knowledge, skills, and abilities associated with only the 1, 2, or 3 PULs emphasized in her/his course.
 The evidence of effectiveness may come from part of a single assignment or from multiple assignments.
 A rating of VE, E, SE, or NE will be entered in the Oncourse gradebook (but not included in calculating the course grade) for each student on each PUL emphasized in that course (see Attachment B).
-The levels of effectiveness include:
+The levels of effectiveness ratings include:

-Very Effective

-Effective

-Somewhat Effective

-Not Effective
+Very Effective Effective Somewhat Effective Not Effective